Frequently Asked Questions About Traffic Offenses

 First of all, we would love to help you.
 The process is designed to be as convenient as possible, because we know people who receive citations are: 1) scared and concerned; and 2) wanting a lawyer they can rely on to worry about it for them.
 The lawyers at The Coolidge Law Firm have years of experience handling thousands of citations.
 Any particular advice that we feel might best help you – such as attending a driving school before your court date – we give you in order to best help your case.
 The goal is to do the best job possible.
 Our experience helps us to best help you.

 How do I hire NC Ticket Law to help me on my ticket?

 It’s very easy.
 After you call us, typically we will send you a short form in the mail with a self-addressed stamped envelope.
 We ask that you take a minute to fill it out and mail it back to us, along with payment and your citation.
 A lawyer can then go to court on your behalf to best help you.
 If there is any special factor that merits more attention, we’ll be sure to bring it up so that we can deal with it together.
 After court we give you a call and hopefully give you some good news!
 Contact us today by calling (919) 239-8448!

 Have More Traffic Offense Questions?
 Speak to a Criminal Defense Lawyer Today!

-Are you facing a traffic charge in Wake County?
+Are you facing a traffic charge in Raleigh?
 Our experienced attorneys are here to help you.
 Contact us today by calling (919) 239-8448 or fill out the contact form below.